 Disaster Survivor Assistance

-The Disability Survivor Assistance (DSA) cadre establishes a timely presence focused on addressing the needs of impacted populations and disaster survivors.
+The Disaster Survivor Assistance (DSA) cadre establishes a timely presence focused on addressing the needs of impacted populations and disaster survivors.
 They collect targeted information, provide accessible in-person information and referrals, and identify public information needs.

 Good communication and listening skills in order to support survivors affected by a disaster